syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Search-For-Text-Instance.md

         }

         /// <summary>
-        /// Method used to toggle the visibility of the toolbar and searchbar.
+        /// Method used to toggle the visibility of the toolbar and search bar.
         /// </summary>
         private void OnSearchAndToolbarToggleCommand(object destinationPageParam)
         {